JonyRezende/alten_hotel/README.md

   Run the command  `Update-Database`

+  With these steps, the API will run in SQL Server.

 ### Swagger

    By default, the swagger URL will be opened when you run the API and can be used to test the endpoints, you can also use a third programm to send the payloads, like [Insomnia](https://insomnia.rest/download) or [Postman](https://www.postman.com/downloads/).
 Swagger also provides all payloads examples for the API.